Everything You Need to Know About 1p Per Hour Electric Heaters

 Get rugs for your floor

 If your floor gets ice cold during winter, adding rugs can make your floor warmer.
 Wool rugs are the best insulation and help you maintain an energy-efficient home.
-They will insulate wooden or tiled floors, which can significantly reduce the cost of running your 1p per hour electric heaters.
+They insulate wooden or tiled floors, which can significantly reduce the cost of running your 1p per hour electric heaters.

 Electric blankets/heated mattress pads